mnezerka/unix-conf/README.md

 ln -s ~/unix-conf/nvim/init.vim .config/nvim/init.vim
 ```

+Note: for first run - disable/remove part of the init.vim outside of plug section

 Start nvim and run command `:PlugInstall` to install all plugins
-echo "processing .bash_profile"